Draw Plants Together offers friendly, inclusive drawing workshops that focus on our relationships with plants

 At the heart of the workshops is the relationship we have with plants.

 When we tune in to notice plants and draw them, all sorts of things emerge.
-Maybe we start to appreciate their forms and colours, or their behaviour and character.
-Maybe we notice the different kinds of relationship we can have with plants.
+We can start to appreciate their forms and colours, or their behaviour and character.
+Or notice the different kinds of relationship we have with plants.

 together

-Draw Plants Together workshops are a mix of personal time for reflection and opportunities to connect with others.
+Draw Plants Together workshops are a nice mix of personal time for reflection alongside opportunities to connect with others.

-Drawing with other people is often enjoyable – it can be a nice way into more social connections, or can simply be an opportunity for creativity, held by the supportive feeling of having company.
+The workshops are a gently social space – they can be a nice way into more social connections, or can simply be an opportunity for creativity, held by the supportive feeling of having company.

 Draw Plants Together is an inclusive space